-High Risk Situations, II
+High Risk Situations, FAA

 A number of phases of the flight have more risk than others.
-Most realize that the takeoff and especially the landing are more dangerous due to being close to the ground at low speeds.
+Most of us realize that the takeoff and especially the landing are more dangerous due to being close to the ground at low speeds.
 With not enough speed or altitude in the form of kinetic energy to be able to do something about the situation.

 Below the Risk Management Handbook from the FAA with 112 pages its desinged as a tool to help you manage and recognize the risk factors involved during flight.